What is Tide business banking?

 How much does a Tide business account cost?

 There are three types of Tide account.
-There is the basic pay-as-you go style Tide account, a paid-for Tide Plus account which has some extra features or a Tide Premium account, aimed at big businesses.
+There is the basic pay-as-you-go style Tide account, a paid-for Tide Plus account which has some extra features or a Tide Plus cashback account, aimed at big businesses.
 According to the Tide website, the Tide Plus account is temporarily unavailable but will be back soon.
-If you wish to open a Tide Premium account you will need to contact Tide directly.

 Tide, Tide Plus and Tide Premium account comparison